-A recent cases filed against TongYang by a “director” sheds light on the basics of the law associated with terminating a non-registered directors/senior executives under Korean Labor & Employment Law.
+A recent case filed against TongYang by a “director” sheds light on the basics of the law associated with terminating non-registered directors/senior executives under Korean Labor & Employment Law.

 Labor Standards Act of Korea on Termination of a Non-Registered Director